BCom, MRM, CPA, CA

 Susan is an active volunteer in her profession.
 She served as lead judge for sustainability reporting in the CPA Canada Corporate Reporting Awards for three years and on CPA Canada’s Sustainability Advisory Board for five.
 She currently serves on the Implementation Committee for the Canadian Sustainability Standards Board.

-Susan also serves on the Board of Douglas College, including as Chair of the Audit and Finance Committee.
+Susan also serves on the Board of Douglas College, including three years as Chair of the Audit, Finance and Investment Committee.